Muse's Matt Bellamy on seeing Rage Against the Machine's reunion shows: "Tom Morello waved at me"

 Elsewhere in the Apple Music interview, Bellamy discussed how Muse opening for Red Hot Chili Peppers and the Foo Fighters in their early years influenced the band to take a heavier approach to their performances.

 “I do think that actually changed the way we played.
-I think that, it was shoegazey, indie, shy.
+I think before that, it was shoegazey, indie, shy.
 And then after that, after seeing Flea doing his thing and the energy he puts out there, it was like, you know, ‘We need to up our game massively.'”

-Bellamy also revealed he’s a longtime Lady Gaga fan, noting that he’d seen her in Washington D.C. back in 2007 playing to 500-people rooms.
-“Always from day one, I thought she was just an absolute phenomenon,” Bellamy said.
+Bellamy also revealed he’s a longtime Lady Gaga fan, noting that he’d seen her perform in Washington D.C. back in 2007 playing to 500-people rooms.
+“Always, from day one, I thought she was just an absolute phenomenon,” Bellamy said.

 ‘Will of the People’, Muse’s ninth studio album, arrives today (August 26), after having been previewed with singles ‘Won’t Stand Down’, ‘Compliance’, its title track and ‘Kill or Be Killed’.